 For a lot of amateurs, the amount of associated vertical elevation is often the main point of focus, so the amount of climbing is always proportionate to each distance.

 The start and finish point are normally at the one venue, so everyone starts out in a circular loop from the same point with the turn off points for the different distances well marked and usually colour coded, allowing participants to select the most appropriate route back to the finish.

 5. Tell me about the start of a gran fondo ride

 A notable difference in a true gran fondo from the more modern derivative is sometimes the method used to actually start the event.

-As stated earlier, one of the pre-requisites of a true gran fondo is the mass start whereas a lot of events nowadays, due to the sheer number of competitors and for safety reasons have phased starts where riders, sometimes graded on their ability, are released from the starting pens in phases.
+One of the pre-requisites of a true gran fondo is the mass start whereas a lot of events nowadays, especially post-Covid, due to the sheer number of competitors and for safety reasons have phased starts where riders, sometimes graded on their ability, are released from the starting pens in phases.

 Staggered starts represent a stark contrast from the full on en masse start where riding in a group of a few thousand others all riding at different speeds and jostling for position can be quite intimidating for a few kilometres.
 It normally calms down though when you hit the first climb of the day as the wheat is slowly separated from the chaff and the testosterone fuelled youngsters drop the majority of the field never to be seen again!

 Which is preferable?